Murder Attorneys in Frankfort, Kentucky

-- Mitigation Specialists and Experts.
+Mitigation Specialists and Experts.
 Apollo Law has experience finding the right experts and mitigation specialists for your case.
-Mitigations specialists are particually helpful and needed in capital murder cases where a defendant is facing the death penalty,
+Mitigations specialists are particularly helpful and needed in capital murder cases where a defendant is facing the death penalty,

-- Negotiations and Plea Bargains.
+Negotiations and Plea Bargains.
 If at all possible, our lawyer will be able to help you during the negotiating of a plea bargain in your case.
-We know how to work with prosecutors and have perfected the art of give and take.
+We know how to work with prosecutors and have perfected the art of giving and taking.
 With our help, you may be able to get a lighter sentence.
 We also know the importance of victim outreach, when appropriate, in efforts to resolve these challenging cases.

-- Preservation of Issues for Appeal.
-If the trial court and the prosecutor are set in violating a defendant's Constitutional rights (whether intentionally or unitentionally), some times the only thing to do is preserve issues for appeal.
+Preservation of Issues for Appeal.
+If the trial court and the prosecutor are set in violating a defendant's Constitutional rights (whether intentionally or unintentionally), sometimes the only thing to do is preserve issues for appeal.
 Our attorney has tried murder cases, including a capital murder case.
-Our attorney has a history or preserving issues that are successful in reversing and remanding murder cases on appeal.
+Our attorney has a history of preserving issues that are successful in reversing and remanding murder cases on appeal.
 See our page on Criminal Appeals.
-While our attorney worked for the Department of Public Advocacy, approximately sixty-eight percent (68%) of capiital murder cases were reversed on appeal.
+While our attorney worked for the Department of Public Advocacy, approximately sixty-eight percent (68%) of capital murder cases were reversed on appeal.
 More likely than not, if you or a loved one have a capital case that goes to trial in Kentucky, it will be reversed on appeal.